michaelhaar/type-safe-sql-query/README.md

 ## Motivation: Do we need an Abstraction?

-[ThePrimeagen](https://twitter.com/ThePrimeagen) (who works at Netflix BTW) recently published some videos about ORMs and SQL:
+[ThePrimeagen](https://twitter.com/ThePrimeagen) (I think he works at Netflix) recently published some videos about ORMs and SQL:

 - [DONT USE AN ORM | Prime Reacts](https://youtu.be/bpGvVI7NM_k?feature=shared)
 - [The Only Database Abstraction You Need | Prime Reacts](https://youtu.be/nWchov5Do-o?feature=shared)